-Cash is recorded at cost, which together with accrued investment income approximates fair value.
+Cash and cash equivalents are stated at cost, which together with accrued investment income approximates fair value given the short term nature of these investments.

 Pooled funds are valued at the unit values supplied by the pooled fund administrator, which represent the Health and Welfare Fund's proportionate share of the underlying net assets determined using closing market prices.